 Florida State Road 836 Guides

 An additional extension of the East-West Expressway west toward NW 137th Street was proposed in 1969.
 It included an interchange with the proposed West Dade Expressway (Homestead Extension of Florida's Turnpike).
 Work on the extension to the HEFT proceeded by 1970, with the toll road opened to traffic by early 19762.
 The final segment of SR 836 west to NW 137th Avenue would not be completed until 2007.

 When the Interstate 75 designation was extended south from Tampa to Miami in 1969, the original proposal for the freeway was to cross the Everglades via the U.S. 41 corridor to West Dade, then connect to the planned extension of the East-West (Dolphin) Expressway, where it would continue east to I-95/I-395 at Downtown.
 Various factors, including costs of upgrading the existing Expressway to Interstate standards and regional opposition, derailed this proposed alignment by 1974 in favor of the Alligator Alley crossing.

 In December 1994 the Miami-Dade Expressway Authority (MDX) was formed, and two years later was allowed to assume operational and financial control of the area expressways, including the Dolphin Expressway.
 MDX immediately organized a comprehensive plan to modernize and update the existing expressway.
 The end result was a series of improvement projects beginning in 2000 that included widening of the mainline, ramp enhancements, and conversion to Open Road Tolling (ORT).
 A part of the comprehensive plan also involved the completion of the extension to NW 137th Avenue.
-Additional improvments included the rebuilding the exchange at SR 836 / 826 into a multi level systems interchange.
+Additional improvements included rebuilding the exchange at SR 836 / 826 into a multi level systems interchange.
+Part of a $560 million project, work at the interchange started in 2009 and continued beyond the anticipated completion of Fall 2015 into 2016.